A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-The problem of low accuracy caused by hardware limitations raises the demand for research on efficient SISR models.
-Therefore, designing lightweight SISR models that can achieve the same or even better performance than their cumbersome counterparts is urgently needed.
-In this section, we will discuss some methods that contribute to efficient network structure design.
+Most of the methods that have emerged in recent years focus on efficient and accurate network structure and mechanism design, which enable the model to achieve better performance with fewer parameters.
+In this section, we will discuss some methods that contribute to efficient and accurate network design.